PRISHIta123/Securing_Open_Source_Components_on_Containers/README.md

 Tools that we can use for scanning: Anchore, Clair, Dadga, OpenSCAP, Sysdig Falco https://opensource.com/article/18/8/tools-container-security

-## Vulnerabilities reported by Anchore-Engine using CLI
+## Vulnerabilities reported by Anchore-Engine using CLI on Docker Debian Image

 The Vulnerability Report was obtained using the following procedure:
 1. Upgrade Windows 10 Home Edition to Windows 10 Education Edition